Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 In 2019, Raubenheimer and Simpson published a follow-up paper, Protein Leverage: Theoretical Foundations and Ten Points of Clarification, to clarify several common misconceptions about the Protein Leverage Hypothesis.

 Our analysis shows that up to around 50%, protein and nutrient density are closely correlated.
 So, if you’re getting your protein from whole foods, you will also get plenty of the other nutrients clustered with protein.
-So, protein leverage may not be due to protein but rather the nutrients that also tend to be packaged in higher protein foods.
+So, protein leverage may not be due to protein but rather the nutrients that tend to be packaged in higher protein foods.

 There is No One Size Fits All Protein %